Recently Viewed Topics

 About Scan Distribution

 In both cases, this effectively allows multiple scans to run simultaneously, eliminating bottlenecks that might otherwise occur if scans were staggered one after another on individual scanners.
-As the requirements of your organization grow, scan performance will be less likely to degrade.
+As the requirements of your organization grow, scan performance is less likely to degrade.
 Even when scans are assigned to a specific scanner, those scans are broken down into tasks that can be run simultaneously, allowing the scanner to complete the scan job more efficiently.

 How the Scan Distribution Feature Works